-Our common stock is one of the underlier stocks comprising the S&P 500® Index and our debt securities are part of the Markit iBoxx® USD Liquid Investment Grade Index.
+Our common stock is one of the underlier stocks comprising the S&P 500 Index and our debt securities are part of the Markit iBoxx[®] USD Liquid Investment Grade Index.
 Goldman, Sachs & Co. and one or more of our other affiliates may act, from time to time, as authorized participants in the distribution of shares of eligible ETFs, and, at any time, may hold shares of eligible ETFs.
 We are not otherwise affiliated with the issuers of the assets held by the eligible ETFs, the underlying index sponsors or the eligible ETF sponsors or investment advisors.
 However, we or our affiliates may currently or from time to time in the future own securities of, or engage in business with, the eligible ETFs, their sponsors, their investment advisors, the sponsors of the underlying indexes or the issuers of assets held by the eligible ETFs.
-Nevertheless, neither we nor any of our affiliates has verified the accuracy or the completeness of any information about the eligible ETFs, the investment advisors or the issuers of assets held by the eligible ETFs, and we have consulted only publicly available sources of information about them.
-You, as an investor in the notes, should make your own investigation into the eligible ETFs, the investment advisors and the issuers of the assets held by the eligible ETFs.
+Nevertheless, neither we nor any of our affiliates has verified the accuracy or the completeness of any information about the eligible ETFs, the investment advisors or the issuers of assets held by the eligible ETFs, the investment advisors or the issuers of assets held by the eligible ETFs.
 See "The Eligible Underlying Assets" below for additional information about the eligible ETFs.